brorarangers/brorarangers.github.io/_posts/2018-02-08-the-sutherland-clearance.md

 For it to happen at Kilmarnock, of all places, is a pain few could live with.

 Again, to be fair, it is a problem purely of the supporters own making.
 Tokes can do all the homework he wants, he can inspire the players in any way he pleases, he can mastermind a game plan which narrows the gap between Premiership and Highland League all he likes.
-But it won't alleviate the current anxiety that is currently gripping the Brora fans over the past few days.
+But it won't alleviate the current anxiety that is gripping the Brora fans over the past few days.

 # Pies